 Impact on people’s health

-Two thirds of all parents in London (60 per cent) say air quality affects their choice of school for their children; this is compared to 50 per cent in 2017.
+Two thirds of all parents in London (67 per cent) and a similar proportion of cyclists (63 per cent) say air quality affects their health-related decisions.
+This is compared to 40 per cent of respondents without children and 40 per cent of non-cyclists.

-Half of those questioned (50 per cent) say air quality affects where they choose to live in London, compared to 38 per cent in 2016.
-People aged 16-44, as well as those with children, and those who feel their health is affected by air pollution were more likely to say this.
+Nearly half of those questioned (45 per cent) say air quality affects where they choose to live in London, compared to 42 per cent in 2017 and 38 per cent in 2016.
+People aged 16-44, as well those with children, and those who feel their health is affected by air pollution were more likely to say this.

 Responsibility for air quality

-Three per cent of those who own a car had a fully electric vehicle, this figure was below 1 per cent when the polling started.
-This is in contrast to 66 per cent owning petrol (down from 71 per cent in 2017), 23 per cent owning diesel (down from 27 per cent in 2018), and 8 per cent owning a hybrid model (up from 5 per cent in 2016).
+3 per cent of those who own a car had an fully electric vehicle, this is an increase from 1% in 2017 when first asked.
+This is in contrast to 67 per cent owning petrol (down from 69 per cent in 2016), 23 per cent owning diesel (down from 25 per cent in 2016), and 7 per cent owning a hybrid model (up from 5 per cent in 2016).

-32 per cent of all respondents said that having less cars on the road would encourage them to take up cycling, or cycle more.
-This was followed by: having more segregated cycle lanes (30 per cent); nicer roads and streets to ride down (28 per cent); more secure bike parking facilities (23 per cent) and the associated health benefits (11 per cent) as the next most important factors in helping people to take up cycling/cycle more.
+34 per cent of all respondents said that having less cars on the road would encourage them to take up cycling, or cycle more.
+This was followed by more segregated cycle lanes (29 per cent), nice roads and streets to ride down (29 per cent) and more secure bike parking facilities (20 per cent) as the next most important factors in helping people to take up cycling/cycle more..

 Alongside the earlier stated aims of this research, London Councils will use this data to flag the concerns of Londoners to key decision makers to ensure that air quality continues to get the attention and traction it requires.
-There are a number of recent policy developments in London where this research could provide useful insight, such as the increasing installation of EV charging infrastructure, the Ultra Low Emission Zone (ULEZ), further implementations of variable parking charges and stated aims to increase the walking, cycling and public transport mode share through increasing liveable or healthy streets.
+The London boroughs have a key role in tackling air pollution and have already taken a range of measures to tackle this, including action on engine idling, cleaning borough fleets, introducing variable parking charges and improving the urban realm to encourage more walking and cycling.

-Cllr Julian Bell, Chair of London Councils’ Transport and Environment Committee, said,
+Cllr Clare Holland, Chair of London Councils’ Transport and Environment Committee, said,

 London Councils is working with the London Environment Directors' Network (LEDNET) and the Association of Directors of Public Health London (ADPH), as well as other key stakeholders, to maximise the impact of our work in improving air quality.